Moments in the Chebotarev density theorem: non-Gaussian families: Introduction

-where We will show that under Artin's holomorphy conjecture for $L(s,L/K,\chi)$ for all non-trivial $\chi\in\Irr(G)$ (which we will denote by AC) and GRH, the integral in~\eqref{eq:s-mom-var} converges and the limit defining $m_2$ exists.
+We will show that under Artin's holomorphy conjecture for $L(s,L/K,\chi)$ for all non-trivial $\chi\in\Irr(G)$ (which we will denote by AC) and GRH, the integral in~\eqref{eq:s-mom-var} converges and the limit defining $m_2$ exists.
+Note that in the statement of Theorem~\ref{theorem main} we assume AC for the arbitrary Galois extension $L/K$ while in Theorem~\ref{theorem main 2} AC is known to hold for the particular type of Galois extensions considered.